stacks-network/stacks-core/NFT_USE_CASE.md

 this function.

 ### Step 6a: Withdraw the NFT on the hyperchain
 Perform the withdrawal on the layer 2 by calling `withdraw-nft-asset` in the `simple-nft-l2` contract.
+This will be called by the principal `ALT_USER_ADDR`.
 ```
 node ./withdraw_nft_l2.js 0
 ```